TUSSGRAY/UKCemap-exam/replit.md

 ## Overview

 A professional certification quiz application designed to help users prepare for the UK Certificate in Mortgage Advice and Practice (CeMAP) examination branded as "J&K Cemap Training".
 The application features three distinct modes: Practice Mode (free, with immediate feedback and flexible question counts), Full Exam Mode (£0.99 purchase, 100 questions with results shown at the end, behind a secure paywall), and Scenario Quiz Mode (£0.99 purchase, all 50 realistic case studies presented in random order with 150 questions total, behind a secure paywall).
 The system includes a Bundle Package (£1.49) that provides access to both paid exam modes, saving users 50p.
+Bundle purchasers also get enrolled in the "100 Days to CeMAP Ready" email campaign, receiving 3 random scenario questions with answers daily at 8:59am for 100 days via Outlook integration.
 All pricing includes periodic advertisement breaks during quiz sessions, Stripe payment integration, and device-based access control for paid content.

 ## User Preferences